newdataengg/dev-career-compass/README.md

 → Returns skills with market demand scores, job opportunities, and career paths

 "What are the latest AI trends?"
-→ Provides comprehensive AI trend analysis with RAG, MCP, vector databases
+→ Provides comprehensive AI trend analysis with RAG, vector databases

 "Tell me about Python career opportunities"
 → Specific skill analysis with salary ranges and learning paths